-Are the categories selected appropriate for your nominee?
+Are the categories selected appropriate for your candidate?

-Do the contributions distinguish the nominee from their peer?
+Do the contributions distinguish the candidate from their peer?

 The reference letter is basically support for the Fellow candidate and is generally the most important input to the Fellows Selection Committee’s assessment.
 A perfunctory endorsement is NOT helpful to the Committee no matter how distinguished the reference individual.